-Pursuant to the Children’s Protection Act 1993, it is a legislative requirement that this practice has a ‘Code of Conduct’ and a ‘Child Safe Policy’ under which it operates.
+Pursuant to the Children’s Protection Act 1993, it is a legislative requirement that this practice has a ‘Code of Conduct’ in relation to children and a ‘Child Safe Policy’ under which it operates, as well as "mandatory reporting of actual or suspected child abuse procedure".

 These requirements reflect the broader community expectations that every child has a right to be safe from harm at all times and that they are cared for in a manner such that their well-being and future potential is protected at all times.

-It is a legislative requirement that all current and future employees of the practice have had a valid criminal history assessment conducted every 3 years.
+It is a legislative requirement that all current and future team members of the practice have had a valid working with children assessment conducted every 3 years.
 Contractors or volunteers (and students) who either work with children regularly within the practice or access their medical records are subject to the same requirement.